MargaritaRad/labor-economics/README.md

 #### [Static model of educational choice](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/04_static_model.pdf)

 We study the economics and econometrics of the generalized Roy model.
-We explore the capabilities of the ``grmpy`` package.
+We discuss alternative parameters of interest and clarify the policy questions they address.
+We also explore the capabilities of the ``grmpy`` package.

 #### [Dynamic model of human capital accumulation](https://github.com/HumanCapitalEconomics/course/blob/master/distribution/05_dynamic_model.pdf)